-"I am a wife and mother of four who went from destination photographer to a wheelchair.
-Which has given me a lot of time to think."
+"I am a wife and mother of four who went from a photographer running the race, to rolling my world in a chair, which has given me a lot of time to think."

-In May of 2013, Bensko's blog 'Open Letter to the Entertainment Industry' (as a Producer's wife) confronting industry practices to Lionsgate Studios received national attention, requesting humanity in its business practices.
+BIO: In May of 2013, Bensko's blog 'Open Letter to the Entertainment Industry' requesting humanity in entertainment business practices against Lionsgate Studios received national attention.
 She is completing her memoir, Fried Nerves And Other White Meat and has just published her first children's book The Soldier And The Squirrel.
-As a photographer, Bensko was featured as a leader in her field by Professional Photographer Magazine and has transitioned to Editorial writer for KHTS Hometown Station for The Santa Clarita Valley.
+As a photographer, Bensko was featured as a leader in her field by Professional Photographer Magazine.
 Her photography has been displayed at The Ronald Reagan Presidential Library and has been the subject of an Emmy Award winning FOX News segment.
 Bensko is also Vice-President of Rebuilding America's Warriors, providing free reconstructive surgery to troops returning from war.
 Bensko is married to Hollywood Producer Don Bensko.
 They have four children and live in Los Angeles, California.

 Who Is This Lady, Really...